v-rajagt/IntuneDocs/intune/apps/apps-win32-app-management.md

     In the above command, the `ApplicationName.exe` package supports the `/quiet` command argument.<p> For the specific arguments supported by the application package, contact your application vendor.

+    > [!NOTE]
+    > When deploying Win32 apps, consider using [Intune Management Extension](../apps/intune-management-extension.md) exclusively, particularly when you have a multi-file installation process.
+Mixed use of the Win32 app installation configuration service provider (CSP) and Intune Management Extension may result in installation timing and installation priority issues.
+MDM policies prevent app installation serialization.

 3. Add the complete uninstall command line to uninstall the app based on the app’s GUID.

     For example: